 Provision of Japanese Language Education”

-General AssemblyⅡ and Closing Ceremony were held in the afternoon on October 19.
+General AssemblyⅡ and Closing Ceremony were held in the afternoon of October 19.
 At the General AssemblyⅡ, Dr. Kikuchi reported on the results of Future Plans and Programs Committee, before Dr. Kristroffer gave a summary of the conference.
 Subsequently, a presenter from Malaysia and two presenters from Viet Nam were given Best Paper Award and a female presenter from Philippines was selected as the Women Award winner.
 Finally, the closing remark was made by Dr. Trieu Van Cuong, Vice Minister, Minister of Home Affairs, Viet Nam and the conference came to an end.

 2. Implementation of Local Governance Training